brillout/awesome-universal-rendering/readme.template.md

  - [Gatsby.js](https://github.com/gatsbyjs/gatsby#readme) - SSG based on React and GraphQL.
  - [React Static](https://github.com/nozzle/react-static#readme) - SSG based on React and focused on simplicity.
+ - [ssr-coin](https://github.com/reframejs/ssr-coin) - As easy as Next.js but as a do-one-thing-do-it-well library.
+Can be used as SSG.
  - [Phenomic](https://github.com/phenomic/phenomic#readme) - SSG based on a flexible plugin system.
  - [Next.js](https://github.com/zeit/next.js#readme) - Although primarily focused on SSR, Next.js can also generate static sites.
 !INLINE ./reframe.md --hide-source-path